xslim/VimIOS/readme.md

 .viminfo
 .vimrc
 ```
 If `.vimrc` does not exist, you can create it, if you wish.

 You can write your files anywhere, except for the `Inbox/` folder, see below.
 Use `F1` to get help on how to use the file browser.
-You can create directories with `d' and delete directories/files with `D'.
+You can create directories with `d` and delete directories/files with `D'.

 ### The Inbox folder
 This is a special folder.
 Files imported from other applications will be saved there. **Note that you cannot save to the Inbox folder manually**.
 In particular, if you import a file and make changes, then you *have* to save the new file somewhere outside the Inbox folder.